STAT545-UBC-hw-2018-19/hw02-JasmineLib/STAT545_hw02_JLB.md

     ## [1691] 1691 1692 1693 1694 1695 1696 1697 1698 1699 1700 1701 1702 1703
     ## [1704] 1704

+Conclusion:

-Conclusion: - using ?gapminder is another quick way to get information about gapminder including: the format, the names and types of variables inside the object, and specific descriptions of each variable. + context: This function would be useful for getting a quick overview of the object, as well as in the context of needing help with understanding the data and where it comes from.
+1.  using ?gapminder is another quick way to get information about gapminder including: the format, the names and types of variables inside the object, and specific descriptions of each variable. context: This function would be useful for getting a quick overview of the object, as well as in the context of needing help with understanding the data and where it comes from.

+2. Using length(gapminder) will return how many elements are inside it, in this case, returns the number of variables.
+Another application of the length() function would become useful when looking at the length of variables such as an array.
+This function would also be useful for creating a loop that repeats for each value within a variable.

+3.  the attributes(gapminder) function is similar to the summary(), but it gives information about the row names as well.
+In this context the row names are simply numbers 1, 2, 3, etc..., but in other contexts these names may be more useful.

-**What data type is each variable?** using the str() function allows us to look at the structure
+**What data type is each variable?** using the str() function allows us to look at the structure of the variables

 ``` r
 str(gapminder)